theAlgorithmist/TypescriptRandom/README.md

 # Utility Functions For Use with Math.random

-This is the code distribution for the Medium article _Some Random Thoughts(url)_.
+This is the code distribution for the Medium article _Some Random Thoughts_.

 Author:  Jim Armstrong - [The Algorithmist]